ense-375-Lab-2025/ENSE-375-Lab/Lab-4/CodeCoverage.md

   - 6 Defencemen
   - 2 Goaltender

 In order to play a game, the teams must have this exact roster or a game cannot be played.
-Your job is to create the application and the support JUnit test code to test its functionality.
+Your job is to create the application and the supporting JUnit test code to test its functionality.
+You are also to use the testing code coverage tool to ensure your source code is being tested appropriately.

 ### Procedure
 Create the 6 original team rosters for the NHL.
 A sample is given to you in the res folder of this lab.
-A framework for the application is also given to you and are free to use and modify.
+A framework for the application is also given to you and you are free to use and modify.
 Create a class diagram from this code or create your own.

 ### Requirements
   - Load the CSV files into your Hockey League.